python/mypy/docs/source/type_inference_and_annotations.rst

        l = k       # Type check error: incompatible types in assignment

-The reason why the above assignment is disallowed is that allowing the assignment could result in non-int values stored in a list of int:
+The reason why the above assignment is disallowed is that allowing the assignment could result in non-int values stored in a list of ``int``:

 .. code-block:: python